Euro up on Brexit deal hopes, trade caution caps dollar

 A Bloomberg report on Monday, citing sources, said China wants more talks as early as the end of October to decide on the details of the Phase 1 deal before Chinese President Xi Jinping agrees to sign it.

-The euro rose as much as 0.2% to $1.046 before giving up most of the gains.
-Measured against a basket of currencies, the dollar was down at 98.424.
+The euro rose as much as 0.2% to $1.046 EUR=EBS before giving up most of the gains.
+Measured against a basket of currencies, the dollar was down at 98.424 .DXY.

 A ZEW economic sentiment indicator is due at 0900 GMT, and should give more insight into euro zone economic confidence.

 The Turkish lira rallied against the dollar after the U.S. announced lighter sanctions than expected following Turkey’s invasion of northern Syria.
-The lira moved away from seven-week lows and was last trading 0.5% higher at 5.897.
+The lira moved away from seven-week lows and was last trading 0.5% higher at 5.897 TRYTOM=.

 Additional reporting by Tomo Uetake in Sydney, editing by Larry King